mungewell/pico-irig/docs/precision_trigger.md

 which are timing dependant on the clock rate.
 The ISR code runs at SysClock rate and is the most precise way to start a State Machine (that has previsely been loaded).

-We need to 'bridge' the CPU clock and State Machine clock(s) ensuring that the CPU is exactely aligned.
+We need to 'bridge' the CPU clock and State Machine clock(s) ensuring that the CPU is exactly aligned.
 We do this by monitoring the instruction counter for the SM-0 State Machine.

 Since this is clocked at 12MHz (SysClock / 10), and we need a few instructions to read the SM